Sports Coach Logo Sports Coach Training Principles Fitness Components

 Whatever you do when you first get back to the gym, prioritize quality over quantity.
 It is better to lift lighter weights and focus on your form than to hurt yourself, trying to immediately go back to the same weight you were lifting before.

 Focus on form, control, and breathing.
 Be conscious of your movements and make every rep count.
-This will help you get re-acclimated after taking time off, and you will improve your technique, which will decrease your chances of getting injured again in the future.
+This will help you get re-acclimated after taking time off, improve your technique, and decrease your chances of getting injured again in the future.

 Stick to Low-Impact Moves

-Low-impact exercises like walking and swimming are great for transitioning back into the gym.
-They're easy on the joints but will still let you get your heart rate up and get your blood flowing.
+Low-impact exercises like walking and swimming are great for returning to the gym.
+They're easy on the joints but will still increase your heart rate and blood flow.

-Instead of going straight to the weights, you might also want to consider trying some low impact workouts with resistance bands.
-Resistance bands are, of course, much lighter than weights, but they will still challenge your muscles by providing a constant amount of tension.
+Instead of going straight to the weights, you might also want to consider trying some low-impact workouts with resistance bands.
+Of course, resistance bands are much lighter than weights, but they will still challenge your muscles by providing a constant amount of tension.

 Prioritize Mobility

-If you have been sitting on the couch or lying in bed for a few weeks while your injury heals, you will probably need to spend some time working on your mobility and range of motion.
+If you have been sitting on the couch or lying in bed for a few weeks while your injury heals, you will probably need to work on your mobility and range of motion.

 For your first few workouts, prioritize exercises that help you move your limbs through a full range of motion.
-This will increase blood flow and help your body adjust to proper movement patterns.
+It will increase blood flow and help your body adjust to proper movement patterns.

 In addition to doing mobility work on your own, you can also try some yoga or flexibility classes to help loosen things up and get comfortable moving again.